Looking for better solutions?

 Pragmatic international clinical trials: lessons learnt from Covid-19

-During its inspiring presentation, Prof. Oriol Manuel emphasized that while observational data is valuable, it cannot replace randomized controlled trials for evaluating the effects of interventions.
+During his inspiring presentation, Prof. Oriol Manuel emphasised that while observational data is valuable, it cannot replace randomized controlled trials for evaluating the effects of interventions.
 The session highlighted the necessity of large, simplified randomised control trial with broad inclusion and exclusion criteria, leveraging real-world registry data to identify participants and assess outcomes.
 The importance of centralized, real-time monitoring focused on patient safety rather than traditional on-site tick-box procedures was also discussed.
 Using the Solidarity and Recovery trials as case studies, he showcased how adaptive designs in academic research played a crucial role in managing the Covid-19 pandemic in real time.

 SwissPedHealth: A joint pediatric National Data Stream